 Member Advocacy Support

-World Council of Credit Unions' member organizations may contact Peter Pieh, research and communications specialist, for assistance with advocacy efforts in their countries.
+World Council member organizations seeking assistance with advocacy efforts in their countries may contact:

 Research and Communications Specialist